Toutouwai/AutoAvif/README.md

 And if you delete an image then any AVIF files for that image are also deleted.

-### Saving an original variation file

-Because requests to images are being rewritten to matching AVIF files where they exist, if you try to save `example.500x500.jpg` from your browser you will actually save `example.500x500.avif`.
-You can prevent the rewrite and load/save the original variation file by adding "original=1" to the query string in the image URL, e.g. `example.500x500.jpg?original=1`.

 ### Deleting all AVIF files

 If needed you can execute this code snippet to delete all AVIF files sitewide.